Tip: You can use filters for better results

 - Being able to process contracts, and update their status: Workflow Config

-In the following steps, we’ll show you step-by-step how to configure the contract process in Fieldcode.
+In the following steps, we’ll show you step-by-step how to configure the contract process.

 It's important to start configuring the process before you create any object records, as the default workflow does not contain any workflow buttons, so if you create records earlier, you won't be able to do anything with them later as they will use the workflow version available at record creation.
 You can start with a very simple workflow and work through it and can always make adjustments later if necessary.

-2.1 Configure the Create Forms for your custom object
+2.1 (Optional) - Configure the Create Forms for your custom object

 Fieldcode provides you with a default form for all your objects.
 This form contains all the fields you've added to your object, and unless you specify otherwise, it will open when you create a new object record.

-This is what the Create form would look like for the contract object example - with all the fields:
+This is what the Create form would look like for the contract object example - with all your fields added:

-For example, for contracts, you may not want to have the "Termination reason" field on the contract creation form, so you can easily customize and remove this field from your "Create Contract" form:
+For example, for contracts, you may not want to have the "Termination reason" field on the contract creation form, so you could for example customize and remove this field from your already existing "Create Contract" form:

-Therefore you would remove the termination reason with the trash button.
+You would remove the termination reason with the trash button if you want to delete this field.

-And add a filter for signature-related information only if the signed is true:
+And you could additionally add a filter for signature-related information only if the signed is true:

-As a result the "Create Contract" form is adapted properly and should look as follows:
+As a result the "Create Contract" form is adapted properly and should look as follows after your changes:

-If it is signed, the fields related to the signature are also displayed:
+If it is signed, the fields related to the signature would also be displayed:

 - If you add additional fields after model creation, the default form will contain them out of the box.

-- For the custom forms, however, if you need to update fields, the form has to be re-added again.
+- For the custom forms, however, if you need to update fields, the form has to be re-added again in the Models page.

 2.2 Configure the Edit forms which are used by workflow buttons